codesandbox/docs/packages/projects-docs/pages/learn/environment/vm.md

 ## Docker support

 CodeSandbox supports running Docker containers inside any workspace.
-Run and build images to run containers inside your project by opening a terminal and running `docker`.
-If you have a docker-compose file in your root folder, simply run `docker-compose up` and all your services will run within CodeSandbox.
+You can learn more about our Docker support in our [Docker documentation](./docker.md).

 <Callout emoji="⭑">
 For a step-by-step guide, check out our tutorial [Getting started with Docker](/tutorial/getting-started-with-docker)